FredericoMetelo/FredericoMetelo/README.md

 ### 🚀 About Me

-I’m a **Computer Science student** based in Lisbon, Portugal, currently wrapping up my Master’s thesis.
-I’m fascinated by **IoT**, **cloud computing**, and **machine learning**, and I love building things that solve real-world problems.
-From developing plugins for e-commerce platforms to designing reinforcement learning environments for federated systems, I thrive on creating solutions that make an impact.
+I’m a **CS student** based in Lisbon, Portugal, currently wrapping up my Master’s thesis.
+I love the fields of **IoT**, **cloud computing**, and **reinforcement learning**, and I love building things that solve real-world problems.
+From developing reinforcement learning algorithms to applying them on real world problems, I thrive on creating solutions that make an impact.

 I’m always open to collaborating on exciting tech projects or discussing the latest innovations.
 Let’s connect and build something awesome together!